jeffmacinnes/pyneal-docs/content/installation.md

 >pip install flask_socketio>=2.9.2
 >pip install eventlet>=0.21.0

-***Note***: *Pyneal relies on Scipy, which currently has Numpy dependencies that were deprecated in version `1.18`.
-A Numpy/Scipy fix is forthcoming; in the meantime, Pyneal and Pyneal Scanner have their dependencies tagged to Scipy version `1.1` and Numpy version `1.17` explicity.*

 These versions reflect the primary environment in which **Pyneal** is tested.
 It is likely that other versions maintain compatibility, but use at your own risk.